Alex-GKy/javascript-fullstack-developer-nd0067/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

+# Introduction

+This web shop lets a user see a list of products with pictures, and inspect their details.
+Users can add items to a shopping cart, provide their payment details & address, and submit their order.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.